-This paper adds to existing knowledge by revealing a rather complex relationship between the format of the presentation, perceptions of severity and choosing a course of action.
+This paper adds to existing knowledge by revealing a complex relationship between the format of the presentation, perceptions of severity, and choosing a course of action.
 Participants tended to attribute higher severity to health conditions whose lab tests were presented in the graphic format, than to those presented in the numeric format.
-But, the severity-doctor association in the numeric presentation was significantly higher than this association in the graphic presentation.
-This may suggest that while assessments of severity have a dramatic effect on immediately calling the doctor, the equivocality of the information also carries a weight in the decision.
-Chua, Yates and Shah (2006) found that when risk statistics are presented pictorially (in a graph format), people appear to regard them as less risky than when presented numerically.
-It is possible that the type of graphs studied here induce a cognitive effect that focuses users’ attention on the condition’s progression over time, and less on the present status.
+But the severity-doctor association in the numeric presentation was significantly higher than this association in the graphic presentation.
+This may suggest that while assessments of severity have a dramatic effect on immediately calling the doctor, the equivocality of the information also carries weight in the decision.
+Chua, Yates, and Shah [39] found that when risk statistics are presented pictorially (in a graph format), people appear to regard them as less risky than when presented numerically.
+Possibly the type of graphs studied here induces a cognitive effect that focuses users’ attention on the condition’s progression over time and less on the present status.
 It is also possible that the graph makes diversions from the norm more difficult to assess.
-The relatively higher number of “do not know” answers in the graph scenarios versus the numeric scenarios, coupled with a lower level of confidence in the graph scenarios compared to that of the numeric scenarios strengthen our assumption.
-From an interface design perspective, it might be advisable to highlight the pieces of information that are most relevant for patients and filtering those that are less relevant.
-It may also be advisable to add a clearly stated and personalized recommendation that would advise patients how to appropriately respond to the findings, and reduce unnecessary anxiety.
+The higher number of “do not know” answers in the graph scenarios versus the numeric scenarios, coupled with a lower level of confidence in the graph scenarios compared to that of the numeric scenarios, strengthens our assumption.
+From an interface design perspective, it might be advisable to highlight the pieces of information that are most relevant for patients and filter those that are less relevant.
+It may also be advisable to add a clearly stated and personalized recommendation advising patients on how to appropriately respond to the findings, thereby reducing unnecessary anxiety.

 This study shows that participants of different ages respond differently to results based on the format in which the test results are presented.
 First, we found that both assessments of accuracy and severity were dependent on age.
 Second, compared to the younger age groups, those aged 60-80 were less affected by the format in which the test results were presented.
-Elders’ tendency to accurately interpreting the lab results could be attributed to their life experience, and to elders’ tendency to show preferential fixation toward positive stimuli, whereas young adults show preferential fixation toward negative stimuli displaying fear (Isaacowitz, Wadlinger, Goren, & Wilson, 2006a, 2006b).
-Such age-related positivity effects in information processing can be an important effect that should be explored further in future studies.
-However, this may suggest that for those aged 60-80 digital literacy is more of a barrier than numeracy and graph literacy (Tuan, Mellott, Arndt, Jones & Simpson, 2022)
+An older person’s tendency to accurately interpret the lab results could be attributed to their life experience and to their tendency to show preferential fixation toward positive stimuli, whereas young adults show preferential fixation toward negative stimuli displaying fear [40].
+Such age-related positivity in information processing can be an important effect that should be explored further in future studies.
+However, this may suggest that for those aged 60-80 digital literacy is more of a barrier than numeracy and graph literacy [41].

 Graphs, tables, and charts could be made easier to interpret if coupled with a brief and concise verbal explanation, using language that is familiar to readers.
-Moreover, instead of indicating a diversion from the norm, it might be more helpful to indicate an overall level of urgency and include a recommendation for the type of follow-up required (i.e., a consultation with a doctor, more tests, or certain types of monitoring).
-Addressing these concerns is key to designing health information technologies that can improve laypersons’ engagement and self-care and reduce both under- and over-utilization of health services.
+Moreover, instead of indicating a diversion from the norm, it might be more helpful to indicate an overall level of urgency and include a recommendation for the type of follow-up required (e.g., a consultation with a doctor, more tests, or certain types of monitoring).
+Addressing these concerns is key to designing health information technologies that can improve laypersons’ engagement and self-care, and reduce both under- and over-utilization of health services.

 References